mariano-fiorentino/data-cleaning/README.md

 The scripts does the following steps:

+* Checks if exists the "UCI HAR Dataset" directory, otherwise it will try to download and unzips the required files
 * Merges the training and the test sets to create one data set.
 * Extracts only the measurements on the mean and standard deviation for each measurement.
 * Uses descriptive activity names to name the activities in the data set